 Root Cause Analysis (RCA) aims to identify the causal factors that most directly explain a target outcome of interest, ranging from treatment effects to system failures \citep{li:2022:rca,strobl:2023:samplerca,strobl:2023:hetero,strobl:2024:counterfactual,pham:2024:baro,li:2025:rca,ikram:2025:rca}.

-Recent work has instantiated RCA for anomaly detection.
-Budhathoki et al.~\yrcite{budhathoki:2022:rootcause} assume a known structural causal model (SCM) and attribute feature-level contributions using Shapley values, which was adopted in subsequent RCA work \cite{strobl:2023:samplerca,strobl:2023:hetero}.
-Han et al.~\yrcite{han:2023:rootclam} propose a causal VAE for anomaly localization.
-Orchard et al.~\yrcite{orchard:2025:rootcause} assume a polytree-structured DAG and identify root causes via marginal outlier scores.
+Recent work has instantiated RCA for anomaly detection. \citet{budhathoki:2022:rootcause} assume a known structural causal model (SCM) and attribute feature-level contributions using Shapley values, which was adopted in subsequent RCA work \citep{strobl:2023:samplerca,strobl:2023:hetero}. \citet{han:2023:rootclam} propose a causal VAE for anomaly localization. \citet{orchard:2025:rootcause} assume a polytree-structured DAG and identify root causes via marginal outlier scores.
 However, these approaches primarily identify \emph{where} anomalies originate, without explaining \emph{how} they occur.
-We address this gap by extending the causal framework to jointly model and differentiate the two principal categories of measurement and mechanistic outliers.
+We address this gap by extending the causal framework to jointly model the two principal categories of measurement and mechanistic outliers.

-Separately, in the time series literature, heuristic distinctions between “sensor” and “process” anomalies have been proposed \cite{salem:2013:sensor,haque:2015:sensor,bachechi:2022:detection,larosa:2022:separating}.
+In the time series literature, heuristic distinctions between “sensor” and “process” anomalies have been proposed \citep{salem:2013:sensor,haque:2015:sensor,bachechi:2022:detection,larosa:2022:separating}.
 These methods rely on correlation-based criteria or domain knowledge rather than an explicit causal formalization.
-The closest such approach distinguishes “cyber” and “measurement” anomalies using Granger causality \cite{sun:2025:unifying}, which captures predictive temporal dependencies rather than interventional causal structure.
-The method is further restricted to time series data and assumes sufficient samples per failure mode.
-In contrast, our algorithm detects, localizes, and classifies heterogeneous failure types even with as little as a single sample per type on i.i.d. data.
+The closest such approach distinguishes “cyber” and “measurement” anomalies using Granger causality \citep{sun:2025:unifying}, which captures predictive temporal dependencies rather than interventional causal structure.
+The method is further restricted to time series and assumes sufficient samples per failure mode.
+In contrast, our approach detects, localizes, and classifies heterogeneous failure types even with as little as a single sample per type on i.i.d. data.